 The top computer science departments in the US have done an excellent job of identifying the lasting ideas in computer science that every practitioner should learn.
 Unfortunately, the conventional university format—lectures and exams, spread over four years—does not suit everybody.
 Relative to a university, our own offering covers many of the same big ideas and foundational topics you would see in a systems-focused CS school, but in a radically different format.

-By using online courseware to provide the equivalent of lectures, the in-person portion can be dedicated to deepening understanding.
+By using online courseware to provide the equivalent of lectures, the live portion can be dedicated to deepening understanding.
 By limiting courses to strong programmers, keeping classes small, and eliminating excessively theoretical content as well as exams and graded assignments, we are able to cover a comparable amount of content in an expedited manner.

 Bradfield exists to give you deep, valuable capabilities rather than your first programming job.
 We assume that you are already a professional software engineer, but that you are striving to a higher standard.
 Many of our students did attend a bootcamp at some point, and valued the intensity and direct path to employability, but recognized that they would need to invest more time in their education in order to achieve their ultimate goals.

 Before we started teaching, we were senior software engineers and engineering managers, not researchers.
 All of our courses are practical, although they will push you toward a deeper understanding of the practice of software engineering.
 For instance, all of our courses involve either a major course project, or a series of smaller projects or exercises.
 These are all practical problems, but problems that would be impossible to solve without the depth of computer science understanding for which we strive.